How to De-Stress Your Body For Better Health

 Even going for a walk 10-20 minutes a day, can make a big impact on your stress levels and overall health.
 However, try to perform more regular aerobic exercise and also incorporate strengthening exercises of your arms, torso and legs to help you cope with daily activities.
 The number one reason that people stop exercising or don’t keep it up is that they get bored.
 Make it fun, participate in a class, be with others, try sports and set goals for yourself.

 We all know we should eat better, but it takes discipline and making meal preparation a part of your routine.
 Incorporate more vegetables, fruits and nuts into your diet.
 Make sure you prevent hunger by eating small snacks though out the day to keep your blood sugar levels normalized.
 Maintain portion control and eat slower to feel full and not crave a large meal.
 Drink more water to keep a feeling of being full and help your body operate properly.
 At restaurants, cut your portions in half and ask for a to-go box right away so you don’t eat the whole meal in one serving.

 These simple actions can go a long way to helping you lead a healthier life, managing your stress levels and making you feel better.
-If you want to feel better, get rid of pain, walk and move better, then talk to one of our physical therapists today.
+If you want to feel better, get rid of pain, walk and move better, then talk to one of our Physical therapists today.
 Think of us as the mechanics for your body, keeping you running at your best shape.
 Just like you need routine tune-ups at your dentist, you should see your physical therapist every 6-8 months.
-Call us today.
+Contact Innovative Physical Therapy today.